clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 ```
 The state itself can be can be changed by interacting with the widget, or through [actions](#lvgl-automation-actions) with `lvgl.widget.update`.

-See [lvgl-cookbook-cover](#lvgl-cookbook-cover) for a cookbook example which demonstrates how to use styling and properties to show different states of a Home Assistant entity.
+See [Cover status and control](#lvgl-cookbook-cover) for a cookbook example which demonstrates how to use styling and properties to show different states of a Home Assistant entity.

 {{< anchor "lvgl-widget-flags" >}}